RiverArchitect/RA_wiki/wiki/StrandingRisk.md

 - `shortest_paths\`: directory containing a raster for each model discharge in the range Q<sub>low</sub>-Q<sub>high</sub>, indicating the minimum distance/least cost required to escape to the river mainstem at Q<sub>low</sub>, subject to constraints imposed by the travel thresholds for the selected Physical Habitat.
 See [Escape Route Calculations](StrandingRisk#escape-route-calculations) for more.
 - `disc_areas\`: directory containing a shapefile for each model discharge indicating wetted areas which are effectively disconnected at that discharge.
 See [Calculating Disconnected Habitat Area](StrandingRisk#calculating-disconnected-area) for more.
 - `disconnected_area.xlsx`: a spreadsheet containing plotted data of discharge vs disconnected area.
-- `disconnected_habitat.tif`: a raster showing all wetted areas which become disconnected in the applied flow reduction scenario, weighted by the combined habitat suitability index (cHSI) at Q<sub>high</sub> (before the flow reduction occurs).
+- `disconnected_habitat_specieslifestage.tif`: a raster showing all wetted areas which become disconnected in the applied flow reduction scenario, weighted by the combined habitat suitability index (cHSI) at Q<sub>high</sub> (before the flow reduction occurs).
 See [Calculating Disconnected Habitat Area](StrandingRisk#calculating-disconnected-area) for more.
 - `Q_disconnect.tif`: a raster showing the highest model discharge for which areas are disconnected from the mainstem at Q<sub>low</sub>.
 Locations that are not disconnected at any modeled discharge are assigned a value of zero.
 Thus, this map indicates locations and discharges below which stranding risks may occur.
 See [Determining Q<sub>disconnect</sub>](StrandingRisk#determining-qdisconnect) for more.
 - `disc_freq.tif`: a raster showing the historical frequency for which each area becomes disconnected, in number of times per year, confined to the season of interest for the analyzed species/lifestage.
 See [Disconnection Frequencies](#disc-freq) for more.
 - `ramping_rate_time.tif`: a raster showing the estimated ramping rate before disconnection occurs.
 See [Estimating Ramping Rates](#ramping-rates) for more.